-This thirty-six hour degree program will prepare candidates to work with individuals with mild disabilities in educational settings.
+This 36-hour degree program will prepare candidates to work with individuals with mild to moderate disabilities in educational settings.
 Program graduates will be prepared to hold leadership roles in special education programs.
-They also will have fulfilled the educational requirements needed to attain an initial Indiana teaching license in Mild Interventions.
+They also will have fulfilled the educational requirements needed to obtain a Rules 2002 Indiana teaching license in Mild